DejvCodes/DejvCodes/README.md

 I'm a 22-year-old front-end developer from Pardubice region.
 I enjoy improving <br> my coding skills and building web applications. 🙋🏻‍♂️

-I focus on HTML, CSS, JavaScript, TypeScript and the modern React library, which I consider my <br>
+I focus on HTML, CSS, JavaScript, TypeScript and the modern library React.
+I consider React.js as <br>
-main tool for front-end development.
+my main tool for front-end development.
 I also have experience with WordPress. 📚

 Front-end / JavaScript / TypeScript / React / Tailwind 🚀

 Most of the time you can find me coding or at the gym.
-My best way to relax?
+My favorite way to relax?
 Travelling. 🌏 <br>
 I'm a fan of cars, motorbikes, great coffee and of course coding.

 I'm currently learning more about TypeScript. 🌱